johncurcio/jRestrict/README.md

 jRestrict is a dsl built to restrict ``.java`` files into using only what's specified in a simple ``.jstrict`` script.
 The script has 3 main commands:

-1. ``requires`` - specifies clauses that has to be in the java code for it to be valid.
+1. ``requires`` - clauses that **must** be in the java code for it to be valid.
 If a single clause is not in the java code then an error is thrown.
-2. ``encloses`` - specifies the list of clauses that can be in the java code.
+2. ``encloses`` - clauses that **can** be in the java code.
 The code may not include all clauses, but it can only include the clauses specified here.
-3. ``prohibits`` - specifies a list of clauses which may not be in the java code.
+3. ``prohibits`` - clauses which **may not** be in the java code.
 If any clause specified here is found in the code, then an error is thrown.

 Each of the main commands accept a list of clauses.
 And each clause takes a list of java arguments.